Wlastik/Engeto/Projekt3/README.md

 - envelopes issued
 - valid votes
 - vote counts for each political party

-## Summary

-- The script fulfills the project requirements: scraping, argument validation, CSV output.
-- It is separated into clear functions and under the 200-line limit.
 - CSV is encoded in `utf-8-sig` for proper display of Czech characters in Excel.